vtex-apps/io-documentation/docs/en/Recipes/development/configuring-an-edition-app.md

 ## Step 2 - Setting the Edition dependencies

-In the `manifest.json` file, notice that the `vtex.edition-business` comes as a default dependency of the new Edition App.
+Note that `vtex.edition-business` is listed in the `dependencies` section of the `manifest.json` file.
+This indicates that the new Edition app extends it, by inheriting all its apps and configurations.

 That's because a Edition app **must always** have another single Edition app, such as the one installed in the sponsoring account, declared as its **dependency**.